-In addition to learning improved production techniques, Carlos has learned how to grow cashew seedlings through MozaCajú trainings on grafting and seedling production.
+In addition to learning improved production techniques, Carlos learned how to grow cashew seedlings through MozaCajú trainings on grafting and seedling production.
+This is of utmost importance in Mozambique, where the aging of cashew trees has become a major barrier to increasing production levels.
 Following the trainings, Carlos received materials and support to establish his own cashew seedling nursery on his farm.
-During the 2014-2015 crop season, he successfully grafted 1,200 seedlings at a 76 percent survival rate.
-This past season, he has increased his seedling production by successfully grafting more than 9,700 seedlings at an 82 percent survival rate.
+During the 2014-2015 crop season, he successfully grafted 1,200 seedlings at a 76% survival rate.
+He then increased his seedling production by successfully grafting more than 9,700 seedlings at an 82% survival rate.

-Seedlings and nurseries are an important part of cashew production and without access to these, farmers like Carlos cannot plant new trees and expand their farms.
-This is of utmost importance in Mozambique where the aging of cashew trees has become a major barrier for increasing production levels.
+Seedlings and nurseries are an important part of cashew production and without access to these, farmers like Carlos cannot plant new trees or expand their farms.
 The nurseries also provide another business opportunity for farmers.
-With few existing private nurseries in northern Mozambique, MozaCajú has supported farmers like Carlos to establish 85 nurseries.
+With few existing private nurseries in northern Mozambique, MozaCajú supported farmers like Carlos to establish 85 nurseries.

 After delivering the seedlings to local producers – purchased on a subsidy from MozaCajú – Carlos earned an additional $1,350.
 Carlos also used his knowledge of cashew seedling grafting to successfully graft 600 seedlings of various other fruit trees.
 All told, Carlos was able to earn around $1,850 from his nursery activities in one season.
 Compared to the average income of a farmer in Mozambique, Carlos was able to lift himself and his family out of poverty.

 The Rewards are Plentiful